MessageSquareSignal

 What Frontline Workers Actually Want to Talk About

-When given a genuinely safe, adaptive conversation — not a form — frontline workers consistently raise themes that rarely appear in corporate survey design:
+When given a genuinely safe, adaptive conversation — not a form — frontline workers consistently raise themes that rarely appear in standard engagement design:

 • Fairness in shift allocation: perceived favoritism is a top driver of quiet quitting on the frontline